-- 3 level tsp gelatine (or agar agar)
+- 3 level tsp gelatine (or veggie gelatine or agar agar)

 A colourless, tasteless and odourless setting agent made from the boiled bones, skins and…

 - 500ml soya milk (we used So Good)

 - zest 1 lemon